-You may be thinking that cardio gives all of these great benefits and more.
-We’ve already discussed Cardio at A Superior Form Of Cardio For Weight Loss [The 15 Minute Workout].
+You may be thinking that cardio is a much better way to derive these benefits. gives all of these great benefits and more.

-Unlike cardio, walking is a very low-intensity exercise that anyone can do.
+Unlike cardio, walking is a very low-intensity, low impact exercise that anyone can do.
 You can match the pace of your walk to your level of fitness.

-However, I feel very strongly that everyone should be walking, every single day, regardless of whether you routinely exercise or not.
+Not everyone should be doing that kind of cardio, but everyone should be walking, every single day, regardless of whether or not you exercise on a regular basis.